Genetic testing gives people the chance to learn if their family history of breast cancer is due to an inherited gene mutation.

 If you have any questions about the confidentiality of your genetic test results, talk with your genetic counselor or your health care provider.

 Check with your health insurance provider to find out whether the costs of genetic counseling and testing are covered in your plan.
-Many plans cover these costs when your health care provider recommends this testing.

 The Affordable Care Act requires insurance plans that began on or after August 1, 2012 to cover genetic testing costs (when testing is recommended by a provider).